oluyalireuben/imageEditor/README.md

 <h1>FLOW OF PROJECT:</h1>

-At the top there is a navbar with which user can navigate to home, about us and contact us pages.
+At the top there is a navbar with which user can navigate to home, about us and contact us pages. <br>
 The “Get Started”  button at the top of the home page takes the user to the editor section.